open-mmlab/mmselfsup/docs/en/tutorials/0_config.md

 Or there are some special settings which is needed to be mentioned in the config name.
 E.g:
 - `resnet50-nofrz`: In some downstream tasks，the backbone will not froze stages while training
-- `simclr_resnet50_mocov2-neck`: In simclr, using mocov2-neck to train, not simclr its own neck

 ### Training information